rahulragunathan/MovieSeer-1.0/README.md

 MovieSeer is a tool to help greenlight a movie - to predict whether the movie would be a financial success.
 Just enter the details of your movie (plot, budget, director, actors, etc.) and MovieSeer will provide a prediction.
 We also provide a variety of ways to explore our dataset to understand how the various features impact profitability.

-This repository specifically walks through the process of creating the machine learning model behind MovieSeer.
+This repository walks through the process of creating the machine learning model behind MovieSeer.

 ## The Project